esrametin/random-quote-machine/README.md

 ### to-do ###

 - ~~fix animate background color when clicked on new quote~~
-- put an hr to upper side of footer
+- put an hr to upper side of the footer
 - fix buttons' positions on zoom-in/out